Bourbaki in Verrières and Lucerne

 28 January 2023

 The crossing was depicted on the 10 x 112 m (originally 14 x 112 m) circular panorama painting by Edouard Castres in 1881.
-Panorama paintings, as a form of mass media, are considered the precursor of cinema and a source of inspiration for contemporary medial trends and digital narratives.
+Panorama paintings, as a form of mass media, are considered the precursor of cinema and a source of inspiration for contemporary media trends and digital narratives.

 Neutral Switzerland accommodated the army on the condition of disarmament and repatriation to France.
-The French army capitulated on 28 January 1871.
+The French military capitulated on 28 January 1871.
 The French Emperor Napoleon III (1808-1873) was captured at Sedan on 2 September 1870 after he declared war on Prussia on 19 June 1870.

 Bourbaki Panorama Lucerne